Dan Johnson (Kentucky politician): Representative

-Johnson began his tenure in the Kentucky House on January 2, 2017.
+While Johnson's constitutional tenure in the Kentucky House began on January 1, 2017, legislators didn't begin work until January 3, 2017.
+According to his House of Representatives profile, he was a Republican and a Kentucky Colonel.

 Despite its unconstitutionality, Johnson filed a bill (Abolition of Abortion in Kentucky Act) to make abortions performed in Kentucky illegal.
 Physicians who performed abortions under the proposed law could be charged with "fetal homicide—a felony that can be charged as a capital offense but isn't eligible for the death penalty".
 Johnson also filed bills concerning freedom of speech.
 One such proposal would have forced public universities to allow the promulgation of speech that is "offensive, unwise, immoral, indecent, disagreeable, conservative, liberal, traditional, radical, or wrongheaded".
 The other would require all internet-accessible computers sold in Kentucky to come pre-installed with software to block "obscenity, child pornography, revenge pornography, and prostitution".
+He successfully co-sponsored a bill allowing Kentucky schools to offer bible-literacy classes.

 As of November 14, 2017, he was a member of the House's committees on: State Government; Tourism, Small Business, and Information Technology; Transportation; Veterans, Military Affairs, and Public Protection; Elections, Constitutional Amendments, and Intergovernmental Affairs; and Tourism and Outdoor Recreation.